Lower Mainland – SouthwestJuly 6, 2018

 A coastal region overflowing with surf and turf

 The climate is as diverse and varied as the geography.
 A colder temperature than the southern regions – plus a relatively short, frost-free season, along with high annual rainfall – limits the crops that can be grown.
-So, what is grown is just enough to be enjoyed locally from roadside stands*.

-Cattle ranches, hay, and even small game farming of bison, deer, and reindeer dominate the North Coast region.
-This mix of land and crops allows for significant dairy and egg farming that service the North Coast.
 Its ideal coastal location means the area is also blessed by a large commercial fishing industry of salmon, herring, halibut, and shellfish.
 With such a large fishing industry comes an equally impressive fish processing industry as well**.